AriFordsham/GHCWiki/prelude710.md

 We need to decide what to do now.
 A small group of us met by Skype and we've decided to do this:

 - Push back GHC 7.10's release by at least a month (in part due to this, but also to address an unrelated showstopping bug)
-- Invite input from the Haskell community on which of two approaches to adopt (see below)
+- Invite input from the Haskell community on which of two approaches to adopt via a [ survey](https://goo.gl/forms/XP1W2JdfpX) through February 21st.
 - Ask Simon Marlow and Simon Peyton Jones to decide which approach to follow for GHC 7.10.

 ## The two alternative approaches